gallenc/kuwaiba-examples-1/kuwaiba-simple/README.md

 ```

-A new start.sh script is provided which docker compose uses to pre-load any user provided data before starting the container.
+A new `start.sh` script is provided which docker compose uses as an alternative command to pre-load any user provided data before starting Kuwaiba in the container.
-The `start.sh` script follows these steps to configure the container:
+The `start.sh` script follows the following steps to configure the container:

 1. Build the extended container if it has not already been built in the  local docker repo.
 2. Mount `container-fs/kuwaiba/data-overlay` into the container root `/data-overlay` and `container-fs/kuwaiba/data-zip` into the container root `/data-zip`
 3. The kuwaiba `./data` folder is mounted in a docker volume which will persist between docker restarts provided it is not deleted.
-Docker automatically copies the container provided /data folder into the volume.
+Docker automatically copies the container provided `/data` folder into the volume before starting the container.
-4. On first start,  `start.sh` checks if data has already been copied by looking for the file `/data/configured`
+4. On first start, `start.sh` checks if the container has already been configured (i.e. data has already been copied) by looking for the file `/data/configured`.
+The presence of the `/data/configured` file prevents this from happening again until the `data-kuwaiba` volume is deleted.
-5. If the container has been configured, kuwaiba is started normally with the data already in the volume.
+5. If the container has been configured, kuwaiba is started normally using the data already in the volume.
 6. If the container has not been configured, the script checks for contents in `/data-zip/data.zip`.
-If there is no data.zip, the container starts using the default /data provided in the container.
+If there is no `data.zip`, the container starts using the default `/data` provided in the container.
-6. If the data.zip file is present, the default container `/data` is deleted and replaced with the zip.
+6. If the `data.zip` file is present, the default container `/data` is deleted and replaced with the contents of `data.zip`.
-7. On first start, any additional files in `/data-overlay` are copied and overlayed on the`/data` folder
+7. On first start, any additional files in `/data-overlay` are copied and overlayed on the `/data` folder after any unpacking of `data.zip`.

 ## Running the project
 To run the project, you should have Docker installed on your system.